 Office: Council Member, Chicago Police Department, 17th District

-Anthony Tamez is First Nations Oji-Cree/Black and the current Chairman of the Center for Native American Youth’s Advisory Board, a member of Chi-Nations Youth Council, a Chicago-based grassroots collective of Native peoples, and a steward of the First Nations Garden in Chicago’s northwest neighborhood of Albany Park, located across the street from the 17th District, and a dues-paying member to 33rd Ward Working Families and United Working Families.
+Anthony Tamez is First Nations Oji-Cree/Black and the current Chairman of the Center for Native American Youth’s Advisory Board.
+He is also a member of Chi-Nations Youth Council, a Chicago-based grassroots collective of Native peoples, and a steward of the First Nations Garden in Chicago’s northwest neighborhood of Albany Park, located across the street from the 17th District.
+Anthony is a dues-paying member of 33rd Ward Working Families and United Working Families.

 Anthony is committed to reimagining what public safety means for our communities.
-If elected, Anthony will be the only sitting Native elected official in Illinois and the youngest Native elected nationally.
+After winning his election, Anthony became the only sitting Native elected official in Illinois and the youngest Native elected nationally.

 APRIL FOURNIER